Loving an LGBTQ+ Person

 It takes a lot to let someone you love into your truth, and it is important to respect the person sharing this information and let this be about them.
 You need a space to express your feelings and learn so that you can support your loved one as best as you possibly can.

 There is often a difference between your initial reaction and your processed reaction.
 Even if you regret your initial reaction to this kind of information, especially if you regret it, you can learn to be accepting and even encouraging.

 There are many terms that fall under the umbrella of an open relationship:

 - DADT (Don’t ask don’t tell)

-Whether you are an individual who knows that monogamy doesn’t work for you, a couple who has just decided to open up, or a couple who has made this decision but is struggling with it, Aikotek can help.
+Whether you are questioning monogamy, a couple who has just decided to open up, or a couple who has made this decision but is struggling with it, Aikotek can help.

 This is not therapy.
-Open relationship coaching will give you tools to better communicate with yourself and your partners, and much like consulting, it will help you navigate difficult situations and find the best ways for you to be ethical and clear with yourself, your partners and any new people you meet.
+Open relationship coaching will give you tools to better communicate with yourself and your partner(s).
+Coaching can help you navigate difficult situations and find the best ways for you to be ethical and clear with yourself, your partner(s), and any potential partner(s).